 Ansem summons up a humanoid Heartless at this point that the fandom knows unofficially as “Ansem’s Guardian.”
 Ansem’s Guardian strongly resembles a Pureblood Heartless: purple-black, four head tentacles instead of the two on Darkballs and Neoshadows and the mane on Darksides, some sort of back spines, and a heart-shape gap in its stomach.
 It lacks legs or a tail, as it spawns from Ansem as though a sentient shadow (though if you want to get technical, it has something like Genie’s tail that fades away rather than reaching a point).
 The Guardian is bound about its body and mouth with cords.

 The battle is actually not that threatening for the prelude to a final boss.
-Like some of the other bosses so far with phases and refights, Ansem is just using half his ability list, and he also often gets distracted by attacking Donald and Goofy, which is just a waste of his time because, unlike area attacks from Hades and Cerberus, Donald and Goofy can take single attacks just fine.
+Like some of the other bosses so far with phases and refights, this first phase was created by lopping off half his ability list.
+He also often gets distracted by attacking Donald and Goofy, which is just a waste of his time because, unlike area attacks from Hades and Cerberus, Donald and Goofy can take single attacks just fine.
 Ansem also totally wastes time with a defensive technique that calls on the Guardian to protect him.
-This makes him invincible, but also prevents him from attacking.
+This makes him nearly invincible, but also prevents him from attacking.
 Once you learn that’s the case, you’re just going to heal!
 It doesn’t gain him any advantage at all.
 It’s even possible – though not easy – to hit him while he’s doing this, but I’ve never really got a feel for it, so I use it to recharge my Aero.
 He’s only hurting himself.

 As to the “cut” Riku fight itself, I always figured this rumoured “fourth” Riku fight was actually the fight you already did in Hollow Bastion, and that the fight in Hollow Bastion was supposed to be easier or non-existent.
 After all, not only was the Hollow Bastion fight too hard (and set to the music of the final boss), but it came after two other boss fights and would have felt crowded even if it hadn’t been legendarily difficult!
 But I could easily be wrong, I’ve never even seen the interview explaining the cut Riku fight to begin with.